IgniteUI/igniteui-angular/src/grid/README.md

 # igx-grid
-The **igx-grid** component provides the capability to manipulate and represent tabular data.
+**igx-grid** component provides the capability to manipulate and represent tabular data.

 ## Usage
 ```html